kickinbahk/personal-goals/README.md

 ## Things I will do this Week:

 - [ ] The Node Beginner Book
+- [ ] The Complete Node JS Developer Course - Section: 7 - Project: Todo REST API
 - [ ] Reorganize Chrome Bookmarks
 - [ ] Blog Post - Update Podcast list
-- [ ] HeadFirst Javascript - Chapter 6:
+- [ ] HeadFirst Javascript - Chapter 6: Getting To Know the DOM
 - [ ] Fantasy Baseball Ranks 50-100
+- [ ] Blog Post - Publish - Current Podcast List

 ## Things I will do in the Future: